William of Norwich

 St William's Chapel on Mousehold Heath

 A chapel was dedicated to William in 1168.
 At the time it was believed the chapel was located at the site on Mousehold Heath where William's body had been found.
-All that now remains is a large earthwork, large hidden by overgrowth.
+All that now remains is a large earthwork, covered by overgrowth.

 Click here for further information on St William's Chapel.